 With Sennacherib being a figure of such alternate personalities, it is easy to see why Lord Byron has chosen to immortalize him in a poem; Byron himself is a man noted for his contradictions, being both a gentleman with a ferocious temper, as well as a gifted poet, who had both fought in wars as well as written about them.
 One can assume that Byron saw a lot of himself in Sennacherib, and though the episode he has chosen to immortalize may be considered one of the darkest periods of Sennacherib’s life, it is still nonetheless an homage to the man himself, a standing ovation to a brutal warrior who lived a tumultuous life.

-The Destruction of Sennacherib Analysis
+Analysis of The Destruction of Sennacherib

 The Assyrian came down like the wolf on the fold,

 And his cohorts were gleaming in purple and gold;

 And the sheen of their spears was like stars on the sea,

 When the blue wave rolls nightly on deep Galilee.